Let me read your mind. Have you ever wondered…. should I hire help?

 I am sure you have had weeks where it feels like all you did was cook, clean, and work.
 Isn't there more to life than this?

-Hiring help will reduce the work load on you, but it will also provide a tangible reason to prioritize.
+Hiring help will reduce the workload on you, but it will also provide a tangible reason to prioritize.

 Have you ever had a cleaning service for your home?
 What do you do the day before they come?
 You run around like a crazy person straightening and organizing your home.